So you decided to give drone fishing a try? Good choice.

 If everything looks good I walk back to my rod so I can keep an eye on the reel.

 Then I fly the drone about half speed forward to wherever I want to drop the bait.
 Usually around 300 meters offshore.

 Try not to fly the drone too fast as this could result in line loops and tangles.
 You want a constant slow pull on your line with just a little tension to prevent tangles.

 At 300 meters out you can hardly see the drone.
 But you’ll feel a tuck on the rod when you open the release mechanism and the bait falls into the water.
 Then I just hit the "return to home" button on the drone.
 It will come back automatically.
 While it’s on its way back, I wind in some slack line.

 I’ll land the drone manually once it’s back overhead and turn it off.
 Then I’m back on the rod, waiting for bites.

 Once you hook up you gotta reel in over 300 meters of line.
-It takes a bit of time - but totally exciting with a good fish on the other end.
+It takes a bit of time - but it's totally exciting, especially with a good fish on the other end.

 I hope this little introduction to drone fishing has helped somewhat to better understand how it can be done.

-There is a lot going on when getting started with drone fishing.
+A lot is going on when getting started with drone fishing.
 Flying the drone and taking care of the hooks and line may not sound so complicated, but it can be quite a handful on the first few tries.